serviceprototypinglab/podilizer/README.md

  * Could appear bugs connected with namespaces
  * Methods in classes that contain inner classes are not processed for the Lambda Functions.
 It means that such methods are not separated on the different Lambda Function but still run.
+ * Methods that contain one line or don't contain method body won't be translated.
  * May be there are some other restrictions that we lost and it can cause exceptions or incorrect result.
  * Supported Java version: 1.7